SAP-archive/engagement-context-module-template/README.md

 * Host your project on a local server of your choice.
 The local server must be accessible through a HTTPS channel that enables cross-origin resource sharing.
 > One way to host it is to create a Maven web application project, clone this module template project, place it in the maven project and host this on a Tomcat server.
 You can find more instructions [here][1].

 * Launch the engagement center from the tenant where you maintained the above configurations.

+## Further Information

+You can find more information on configuring the engagement context in the Administrator's Guide for SAP Hybris Service Engagement Center on the [SAP Help Portal](https://uacp2.hana.ondemand.com/viewer/p/SAP_HYBRIS_SERVICE_ENGAGEMENT_CENTER).

 ## License